scrambldchannel/dashingelephant/blog/2022-02-01-presentations-as-code.md

 ---
-title: Presentations as code thnkas to Marp
+title: Presentations as code thanks to Marp
 date: 2022-02-01
 summary: I spent years dodging Powerpoint, with limited success.
 Whether it was me that was expected to deliver the presentation, or people imploring me to automate the creation of their slide decks, I hated few things more in day to day.
 What really pissed me off was the suspicion that it really didn't need to be this hard...
 tags: ["marp", "pdf", "js", "presentation", "vscode"]